 Starting a zero waste lifestyle doesn’t mean you need to buy everything new.
 Sure, your favorite Instagram environmentalist has a snazzy new coffee mug or reusable food wrap, but that doesn’t mean you need flashy new items to successfully make less trash.
 While you get the hang of things, you can use your old takeout containers and repurposed pickle jars.
 Get creative!
 Upgrade when you really need more storage, or when your old items aren’t serving their purpose anymore.

 If your first zero waste project is making DIY cleaning solution, use up your existing product first.
 If your goal is to cut down on waste, you don’t want half a bottle of unused cleaner going to the landfill just because you’ve moved on to a better one.
-Once you’ve made the most of what you already have, you can have fun upgrading to a fun cleaning set to make your essential oil-infused spray in!
+Once you’ve made the most of what you already have, you can have fun upgrading to a refillable and recyclable bottle to make your essential oil-infused spray in!
 You can also use your old cleaning bottles to create some natural solutions in (just be careful not to mix leftover chemicals from old bottles!).
 The best way to cut down on waste is to make the most out of what you already have first.

 Zero waste goes hand in hand with minimalism.
 You don’t need to be surrounded by items you don’t use, so slowly phasing out some items in your home can be a huge factor in making less waste.
 This brings a whole new challenge into play–what do you do with all of the stuff that you no longer want or need?